CVENT

 Outcome & Reflections

-While the project is scheduled for release in Q1 2026, its impact was validated through a rigorous design and testing process.
+The project was validated through a rigorous design and testing process.

-• Impact 2: Solved the core user problem.
-In our final round of testing, 100% of users successfully identified session conflicts (up from 40% in V1), and all users described the new flow as "clear," "intuitive," and "easy-to-use."
+• Solving User Problem: This project solved the core user problem.
+In our final round of testing, 100% of users successfully identified session conflicts (up from 40% in Iteration 1), and all users described the new flow as clear, intuitive, and easy-to-use.

 356x280